Consensys/orchestrate/CONTRIBUTING.md

 echo 'GITLAB_USER=\nGITLAB_TOKEN=\n' > .env
 ```

-Then fill the .env file with your Gitlab username and an acces token with read_repository scope (User > Settings > Access Tokens).
+Then fill the .env file with your Gitlab username and an access token with read_repository scope (User > Settings > Access Tokens).